Devika-TEL/audio-subtitle-sync-87778-87981/FrontendWebDashboard/README.md

 # Subtitle QC & Repositioning Frontend (React)

-A focused, accessible UI for:
+A streamlined, accessible UI focused only on:
 - Uploading a video and optional subtitle file to run a Subtitle Quality Check
 - Requesting subtitle repositioning based on burnt-in (hardcoded) text detection
 - Previewing video playback with overlaid subtitles and visualization of detected burnt-in regions
 - Downloading corrected/repositioned subtitle output

-All unrelated features (translations, general subtitle management, admin, notifications, and jobs listing) have been removed.
+All unrelated features (translations, general subtitle management, admin, notifications, jobs listing, themes, or other non-essential UI) have been removed.

 ## Environment Variables